 - Tumor marker, if there is one, falls within the normal range.

-- The cancer has shrunk to some extent but disease remains
+- Cancer has shrunk to some extent but the disease remains

-- Tumor marker may have fallen but evidence of disease remains.
+- The tumor marker may have fallen but evidence of disease remains.

 Additional Cancer Therapies